aa6dcc/Black-Scholes/README.md

 ## What is the Black-Scholes Model?

 The Black-Scholes model, developed by Fischer Black and Myron Scholes, is a mathematical model used to estimate the theoretical price of European options.
-It assumes that the price of the underlying asset follows a geometric Brownian motion with constant volatility and no arbitrage opportunities.
+It assumes that the price of the underlying asset follows a geometric Brownian motion (log-normal distribution) with constant volatility and no arbitrage opportunities (efficient markets).
+It also supposes it is dealing with constant risk-free rates.

 The model is widely used in finance to: